"Flightmare" looms for California, travel expert warns

-SAN FRANCISCO (KRON) — If you’re looking to make a trip out of town this May, you may need to be prepared for last-minute cancellations, one travel expert warns.
+SAN FRANCISCO (KRON) — What’s a “flightmare,” and could California be in for one?
+Here’s what one travel expert says.

 Summer is on the way, and travelers who have been patiently awaiting safe travel since the start of the pandemic are ready to buy flights and head out on vacations.
 Though COVID infection rates have slowed and many people feel safe traveling again, the pandemic it is still having an impact on air traffic.